PhantomAppDevelopment/firebase-as3/auth/email/README.md

 For an Anonymous approach you don't need to specify anything in the request body.
 You will still get a response similar to the above just without an Email Address.

-The `idToken` received from this response can be used as an `authToken` for the Firebase Database, Firebase Storage and Firebase Auth requests.
+The `idToken` received from this response is used to perform further account management requests.

-Once this Sign Up token has expired you must refresh it (see bottom of this page).
+The `refreshToken` is used to get an `access_token` for Auth requests.
+For more information see the bottom of this page.

 ## Verifying Credentials (Sign In)